Denver Weather: Two Really Good Chances For Spring Snow This Week

 Then from late Wednesday morning through Thursday afternoon there is a chance for light rain or snow at virtually anytime but precipitation is expected to be limited at this time.

 The next good chance for snow including in the Denver metro area will develop by Thursday night and should continue through much of Friday.
-There is no agreement among the various weather models on how much snow will accumulate but it seems very likely we’ll have at least 2-4 inches around Denver, Boulder, and Fort Collins with the potential for more.READ MORE: Firefighters Searching For Missing Kayaker On Carter Lake
+There is no agreement among the various weather models on how much snow will accumulate but it seems very likely we’ll have at least 2-4 inches around Denver, Boulder, and Fort Collins with the potential for more.READ MORE: Joint Chiefs Chairman General Mark Milley Will Deliver Air Force Academy Graduation Address

 Thursday night and Friday morning is also when there is a great potential for travel impacts in the Denver metro area including slushy roads.